OzanAlpay/linux-kernel-analysis/reports/v416/infer-015/lib:decompress-bunzip2:c:uninitialized:0006.md

 		}
 	}
 ```
-Depends on bunzip data value, symTotal's value may be increased, but at worst case it is still 0
+Depends on bunzip data value, symTotal's value may be increase, but at worst case it is still 0
 ```C
 	/* How many different Huffman coding groups does this block use? */ groupCount = get_bits(bd, 3);